ItzyBitzySpider/VulnGuard/docs.md

 Users can add their own custom rules, or define new rules to be used as part of semgrep/regex scanning.
 This configuration is persisted through shutdown and restarts of VSCode.

 ### Dependency Checking
+Supply chain attacks --> Want to ensure dependecies and modules imported are safe and not malicious.
+Given the inherent trust given to npm packages with no vulnerability scanning, it is important to check modules/packages.

 When packages are installed/added, package.JSON is naturally modified in the process of installing/adding packages.
 VulnGuard scans all packages in `node_modules/` whenever package.JSON is updated.
 Should packages be detected as malicious, warnings will be shown on package.JSON to the developer.